KeyviDev/keyvi/doc/usage/Crashcourse.md

 ### Simple Statistics

-Both Keyvi Inspector and the Python API provide an easy way to obtain the number of keys and values in a keyvi-compiled file.
+Both, the `keyvi` executable and the Python API provide an easy way to obtain the number of keys and values in a keyvi file.

-Example: If there is a keyvi file `foobar.keyvi` with key-value pairs, one can get simple count statistics as follows:
+For the just created `compiled.kv` file run:

+    keyvi stats compiled.kv

+The output should be:

 ```
-$ keyviinspector -i foobar.keyvi -s

-General
-{"version":"1","start_state":"42613522","number_of_keys":"1768342","value_store_type":"5","number_of_states":"37309831","manifest":""}

-Persistence
-{"version":"2","size":"42613783"}

-Value Store
-{"size":"5684145126","values":"2100578","unique_values":"2100571","__compression":"raw","__compression_threshold":"32"}
+{
+    "General": {
+        "manifest": "",
+        "number_of_keys": "6",
+        "number_of_states": "14",
+        "start_state": "19",
+        "value_store_type": "1",
+        "version": "2"
+    },
+    "Persistence": {
+        "size": "280",
+        "version": "2"
+    }
+}
 ```

+Note: As we have compiled `key-only` dictionary there is no info regarding values.

-Similarly, With py-keyvi `d.GetStatistics()` on the keyvi dictionary object `d` can output the same information.
+Similarly with python, on the `pykeyvi.Dictionary` object `d` the call `d.GetStatistics()` will return the same information.

 ### Lookup and Extraction